py5coding/py5book/reference/sketch_display_width.md

 ## Description

-System variable that stores the width of the entire screen display.
+Variable that stores the width of the entire screen display.
 This can be used to run a full-screen program on any display size, but calling [](sketch_full_screen) is usually a better choice.

 Underlying Processing field: [displayWidth](https://processing.org/reference/displayWidth.html)

-Updated on March 06, 2023 02:49:26am UTC
+Updated on December 07, 2024 22:07:08pm UTC